RaizorDev/cell/README.md

 		});
 ```

-In this case if we want to call the function doSomething inside the module we just broadcast a message to the
+In this case, to call the function `doSomething` inside the module you just need to broadcast a message to the
 Mediator component.

 ```javascript
 Mediator.broadcast("doSomething",["Homework"])
 ```

-But first before broadcasting the Mediator component we need to start our previously registered module.
+However, before broadcasting the Mediator component the previously registered module needs to be started.

 ```javascript
 Mediator.start("TestModule");
 ```

-if we set a init function this function will be called when we start that module.
+Setting a special function called `init` will execute some code you specify when the module is started.

 ```javascript
 Mediator.add('TestModule',function(){